For a printed brochure of ALL elected officials, please e-mail here.

 St. Joseph School District Officials

 The Chamber believes it is important to the community to provide the resources necessary to maintain and support an excellent public-school system.
 Further the Chamber encourages the School District to implement initiatives and programs that support career readiness and provides exploration of career opportunities on the part of all students.
 This should include careers in manufacturing and skilled trades.

 Public Infrastructure Funding

-The Chamber supports the City in considering additional funding to enhance maintenance of existing streets, public facilities, parks, storm water and other public amenities.
-Funding consideration should include existing revenue, dedicated taxes such as the City’s capital improvement tax, and long-term debt in the form of General Obligation Bonds.
+The Chamber supports the City in considering the need for additional funding to enhance maintenance of existing streets, public facilities, parks, storm water and other public amenities.
+Funding consideration should include existing revenue, dedicated taxes such as the current City’s capital improvement tax, and long-term debt in the form of General Obligation Bonds.

 With private sector development underway in the downtown area, the Chamber encourages the City to continue its support of development incentives, as well as the expenditure of public capital improvement funds as necessary to encourage future private sector investment.

 The Chamber believes that an important part of positioning the community for future economic growth is creating a quality of life that encourages individuals to want to live in St. Joseph and businesses to want to invest in the community.
 This begins with having a clean, attractive community, in which residents can be proud.
 The Chamber encourages the City to consider programs and policies that would address the condition of certain properties and provide for a method of removing litter and trash from residential neighborhoods.